pound-puppies/animal-advocacy/README.md

 # Animal-Advocacy-Project
-### Brian Oneill, Scott Barnett, Keila Camarillo, and Esayas Asefa
+### Brian O'Neil, Scott Barnett, Keila Camarillo, and Esayas Asefa
 ### 10 July 2023
 ## Project description with goals
 ### Description
-* As part of the mayor's campaign
+* Using the Austin Animal Center data from 2013 to present, our team will create a model to best predict whether an cat or dog will be adopted.
+The purpose is to give stakeholders (taxpayers, local government) can use the model as a tool to decide where to focus resources to increase adoption rates.
+The key is early intervention for cats/dogs to increase adoption resources on those with lower rates of adoption.

 ### Goals¶
 * Construct an email answering at least 4 questions
-* Deliver a final report to the data science team
+* Deliver a final report with predictive model to the data science team
 * Deliver a slide with key points
+* Deliver a predictive model any animal shelter can adopt

+### Initial Thoughts
+* We believe there are key features we possess in the data set such as breed, age, and others that will make a strong predictive model.

 ## Initial hypotheses and/or questions you have of the data, ideas

-* 1. ?
-* 2. ?
-* 3. ?
-* 4. ?
+* 1. Does breed affect whether an animal will be adopted?
+* 2. Does age affect whether an animal will be adopted?
+* 3. Does tenure affect whether an animal will be adopted?
+* 4. Does condition affect whether an animal will be adopted?

 *****************************************
 ## Project Plan